 IMPORTANT: DO NOT mix oil with gasoline.
 Always use fresh, automotive grade unleaded gasoline.
-DO NOT use premium, white, or high-test gasoline.
+DO NOT use gasoline containing greater than 10% ethanol.
 DO NOT use additives, such as carburetor cleaners, deicers, or moisture removing agents.
 DO NOT use gasoline blended with methyl alcohol.